meejah/magic-wormhole-protocols/dilated-file-transfer.md

 What if we decide we want to expand the "ask" behavior to sub-items in a Directory.

-As this affects the behavior of both the sender (who now has to wait more often) and the receiver (who now has to send a new message) this means an overall protocol version bump.
+This affects the state-machine / behavior of both the sender (who now has to wait more often) and the receiver (who now has to send a new message).

-(XXX _does_ it though?
-I think we could use `"features"` here too if we wanted...)

-So, this means that `"version": 2` would be the newest version.
-Any peer that sends a version lower than this (i.e. existing `1`) will not send any fine-grained information (or "yes" messages).
-Any peer who sees the other side at a version lower than `2` thus cannot use this behavior and has to prtend to be a version `1` peer.

-If both peers send `2` then they can both use the new behavior (still using the overall `"yes"` versus `"ask"` switch that exists now, probably).

-### Compression

-Suppose that we decide to introduce compression.

-(XXX again, probably just "features"?)

-### Big Change

-What is a sort of change that might actually _require_ us to use the `"version": 2` lever?

-### How to Represent Overall Version

-It can be useful to send a "list of versions" you support even if the ultimate outcome of a "version negotiation" is a single scalar (of "maximum version").

-Something to do with being able to release (and then revoke) particular (possibly "experimental") versions.

-There may be an example in the TLS history surrounding this. (`RFC 9170 <https://datatracker.ietf.org/doc/html/rfc9170>`_ discusses this, or at least the concept of "greasing" a protocol's extension points)

-This means we might want `"version": [1, 2]` for example instead of `"version": 1` or `"version": 2` alone.

-XXX expand, find TLS example
+If both sides include a `"fine-grained"` in their `"features"` list, then this mode is enabled.
+Each peer has an unambiguous change to behavior: they now _always_ wait for an answer message between each file when sending a DirectoryOffer -- and the receiving peer _always_ sends an OfferAccept or OfferReject for each file in a DirectoryOffer.

+A peer wanting an "accept all" option can choose not to bother the _human_ on each file, but MUST still answer on the wire like this.

+Another way to specify and implement this behavior could be to introduce a FineGrainedDirectoryOffer or similar, which would only be a valid message to send when both sides have `"fine-grained"` enabled.

+In any case, a newer peer that does understand `"fine-grained"` can always provide compatibility with clients that don't.
+Although wasteful on bandwidth, such a peer could even simulate the user-experience by throwing away the received bytes for files the receiving human doesn't want.

 ## Example: one-way transfer